Tropical depression forms in Gulf of Mexico on 1st day of hurricane season

-MIAMI -- A tropical depression formed in the Gulf of Mexico on Thursday, which is the official first day of the Atlantic hurricane season.
+MIAMI -- A tropical depression formed in the Gulf of Mexico on Thursday, the official first day of the Atlantic hurricane season.

-National Hurricane Center forecasters said in a 5 p.m. advisory that the storm had sustained winds of 35 mph (55 kph) and was located about 305 miles (490 kilometers) west-northwest of Fort Myers, Florida.
+The storm had maximum sustained winds of 35 mph (55 kph) and was located about 290 miles (465 kilometers) west-northwest of Fort Myers, Florida, as of late Thursday, the National Hurricane Center said in an advisory.
+It was heading south at 3 mph (6 kph) and on a forecast path that could take it toward western Cuba.

 The hurricane season runs through Nov.
 30. Last year's season had 14 named storms, with extensive damage caused by Hurricanes Ian, Nicole and Fiona.